drewarnett/sonde-opener-tool/upper/README.md

 for both, but the stage 1 tool has more stress and might benefit more from more outer shell.

+An optional thumbsaver can be printed for the stage 1 tool.
+Insert the end of the tool opposite the prongs into the slot in the thumbsaver.

 ## Design notes

 Measurements were made from a sample RS41-SGP radiosonde.